 Pat: How well are you able to keep to the 2.5 days-a-week schedule without going over?

-Janna: It’s a challenge because of the nature of our business.
+Janna: Job sharing a sales position is a challenge because of the nature of our business.
 For example, we both recently attended a week-long mandatory national sales meeting in another city.
 But my manager is supportive about making up lost “off” hours at other times.

 Pat: What insights did you gain from the process of negotiating job sharing?